Indigenous Brilliance

 “We believe that this is an incredibly important time to be centering Indigenous stories and to be shining the spotlight on the brilliance that exists in our communities”.

-This series is the result of different communities coming together with a shared vision of Indigenous resurgence: a resurgence that exists through the act of making space for ourselves and each other, through community building, and through the radical act of living and loving.
-We want to celebrate Indigenous stories, the different ways we think, share, and perform.
-We hope this series will allow us to come together to stand behind those voices while we’re standing with each other.
+We hope that our work as the IBC will continue to reflect this belief as we come together with a shared vision of Indigenous resurgence: a resurgence that exists through the act of making space for ourselves and each other, through community building, and through the radical act of living and loving.
+We want to celebrate Indigenous stories and the different ways we think, share, and perform.
+We hope that our work will allow us to come together to stand behind those voices while we’re standing with each other.

-Keep up to date with our events, workshops, podcast episodes and more on this page and on our social media below!
+Keep up to date with our events, workshops, podcast episodes and more on this page and on our Instagram page.

 What are the values our work is grounded in?